DivyCodes8/Vantage/README.md

 ### Tools used

-- **Pipecat** — voice pipeline orchestration, SmallWebRTC transport, Gradium TTS integration
+- **Pipecat:** voice pipeline orchestration, SmallWebRTC transport, Gradium TTS integration.
-- **NVIDIA Nemotron** — speech-to-text (Nemotron Speech Streaming) and LLM (Nemotron-3-Super-120B), both via the provided hackathon endpoints
+- **NVIDIA Nemotron:** speech-to-text (Nemotron Speech Streaming) and LLM (Nemotron-3-Super-120B), both via the provided hackathon endpoints.
-- **Gradium** — text-to-speech with natural, low-latency voice output
+- **Gradium:** text-to-speech with natural, low-latency voice output.
-- **Cekura** — automated voice agent evaluation; 4 scenarios with correctness, honesty, and voice metrics
+- **Cekura:** automated voice agent evaluation across 4 scenarios with correctness, honesty, and voice metrics.
-- **Ultralytics YOLOE-26** — open-vocabulary object detection, prompt-free mode, Apple Silicon MPS
+- **Ultralytics YOLOE-26:** open-vocabulary object detection, prompt-free mode, Apple Silicon MPS.
-- **Microsoft Florence-2** — scene captioning for ambient context
+- **Microsoft Florence-2:** scene captioning for ambient context.

 ### What we learned / feedback

-The hardest part wasn't the voice pipeline — Pipecat made that straightforward.
+The hardest part wasn't the voice pipeline.
+Pipecat made that straightforward.
 The real challenge was **honesty at the boundary**: making the agent admit it hasn't seen something rather than hallucinate a location.
 The combination of typed tool outputs (`low_confidence`, `visible: false`, `found: false`) and explicit grounding rules in the system prompt solved it cleanly.

 YOLOE-26's prompt-free vocabulary is noisy in a real room (it emits abstract labels alongside real objects).
 The query layer's fuzzy matching and synonym expansion handles this well, but it's worth noting for anyone building on top of this approach.